Welcome to Hardanger, Norway’s hiking paradise

 Avoid leaving any trace, such as cairns, tent pegs, etc. Allow others to have the same great experience that you’ve had.

 - FOLLOW THE PATH – AVOID THE CREATION OF NEW PATHS

 If you are in an area without bins, take your waste back with you for proper disposal.

 If none are available, dig a pit in the ground.
 Avoid using wet wipes, as they take a long time to decompose.

 Camping closer than 150 metres from an occupied house or cabin is forbidden.
 You can camp on cultivated land only by permission from the landowner.

 - BE CONSIDERATE IN TRAFFIC

-The roads in Hardanger are narrow, yet many use them.
+The roads in Hardanger are narrow, so be extra cautious.
 Keep well clear of cyclists when passing them.
 Be especially mindful of bicycles in tunnels.